IDinsight/ask-a-question/docs/deployment/config-options.md

 You can find parameters than control the behaviour of the app at [`core_backend/app/config.py`](https://github.com/IDinsight/aaq-core/blob/main/core_backend/app/config.py)

-For a number of optional components like the WhatsApp connector or offline models, you will need to update the parameters in this file.
+For a number of optional components like offline models, you will need to update the parameters in this file.

 See instructions for setting these in the documentation for the specific optional component.